rubencaro/bottler/README.md

                                remote_user: "produser" ]
 ```

-Then you can use the tasks like `mix release`.
+Then you can use the tasks like `mix bottler.release`.
 Take a look at the
 docs for each task with `mix help <task>`.

+You may also want to add `/rel` to your `.gitignore` if you don't want every
+generated file, including release `.tar.gz`, get into your repo.

 ## Release